 As the growing of business and the increasing awareness of security, IP cameras are widely deployed in areas like schools, public areas and even at home.
-All these arouse the increasing demand for PoE (power over Ethernet) switches which enabling big benefits for IP surveillance system.
+All these arouse the increasing demand for PoE (power over Ethernet) switches which enabling big benefits for the IP surveillance system.
 However, many users may ask a question: how to choose a PoE switch for my IP cameras?
-8-port PoE switch or 24-port gigabit PoE switch?
+8-port PoE switch or 24-port Gigabit PoE switch?
 Cisco PoE switch or Netgear PoE switch?
-This post intends to explore the necessary considerations for buying PoE switch.
+This post intends to explore the necessary considerations for buying a PoE switch.

 Understanding How PoE Switch Works for IP Cameras

 As we know, the power consumption of different IP cameras is different.
 The power consumption of PTZ (pan-tilt-zoom) cameras is up to 20W, while other IP cameras like indoor/outdoor dome IP cameras may just consume as little as 3 or 4W.
 In addition, PoE switches transmit both data and power for PoE-enabled devices via a single network/Ethernet cables such as Cat5e, Cat6, and Cat6a.
 Usually, the PoE switch comes with multiple ports to support more than two IP cameras.
 Take an 8-port PoE switch as an example, it can connect IP cameras, NVR, router, etc. Just like the below picture shows.

 Essential Considerations When Buying a PoE Switch